 “Architecture has always represented the prototype of a work of art the reception of which is consummated by a collectivity in a state of distraction.”
 Walter Benjamin

-This informs why Walter Benjamin hesitates to appreciate film that is experienced in a collective state of distraction.
+This informs why Walter Benjamin hesitates to appreciate a film experienced in a collective state of distraction.
 He witnessed his colleagues, friends, and community forfeit their critical faculties to follow what became a violent political regime with the rise of the political rally.
-How was theater going much different?
+How was theater-going much different?

 Attention is a critical faculty that requires our participation.
-The French philosopher Simone Weil says the habit of attention is capable of scattering illusions so long as the attention is qualified by a looking and not an attachment.
+The French philosopher Simone Weil says the habit of attention can scatter illusions so long as the attention is qualified by a looking and not an attachment.

 Walter Benjamin is quick to associate cinema with distraction because of the automated aspect of one side of the relationship.
-The images are fed to the viewer one after another guiding them in their organization and processing.
-Henri Bergson uses this experience to describe the very act of cognition that Benjamin calls habitual.
+The images are fed to the viewer, guiding them in their organization and processing.
+Henri Bergson uses this experience to describe the act of cognition that Benjamin calls habitual.
 Inherited from Immanuel Kant’s criticism of mass thinking, this is a low view of the human’s role in the act of cognition.

-Film requires a new mode of perception but the viewer’s cognitive process is evolving.
-The contemporary movie goer has been trained to appreciate the fast moving scenes of a Marvel movie and this is criticized as though the brain has not evolved to this point of appreciation.
-When viewers are able to process complex storylines that span several movies, perceive scene after scene of action, and participate in the telling of the story on an emotional level, we have something to celebrate not denounce.
+Film requires a new mode of perception, but the viewer’s cognitive process is evolving.
+The contemporary moviegoer has been trained to appreciate the fast-moving scenes of a Marvel movie, and this is criticized as though the brain has not evolved to this point of appreciation.
+When viewers can process complex storylines that span several films, perceive scene after scene of action, and participate in telling the story on an emotional level, we have something to celebrate, not denounce.

-You know what is dangerous about Marvel movies?
-The fact that sometimes the Avengers blow up a hospital in the process of fighting the bad guy or the good guy wreaks havoc on the world in a fugue state fueled by gamma-rage.
+Do you know what is dangerous about Marvel movies?
+The fact that sometimes the Avengers blow up a hospital while fighting the bad guy or the good guy wreaks havoc on the world in a fugue state fueled by gamma-rage.
 You know what else?
 Sometimes a villain is crucial to aiding a mission.
 As the viewer, you don’t always know who to trust.
 The good guys can be selfish and do not always seek justice.
 Sometimes they pursue retribution.

 Talk about emotional danger.

-I actually have to use discernment and participate in creating the storyline.
-When my kids play Avengers, they don’t get to sort characters into super tidy categories of good and evil.
-We talk about the nuances and they understand sometimes good people do bad things and the opposite holds true as well.
+I have to use discernment and participate in creating the storyline.
+My kids don’t sort characters into super tidy categories of good and evil when they play Avengers.
+We talk about the nuances, and they understand that sometimes good people do bad things, and the opposite holds.

-When Martin Scorsese divides movies into two categories, cinema and audiovisual entertainment, he forfeits his critical faculties and assumes this same inability to think critically about fast moving storylines characterizes the masses.
-His low view of the human is no different from a professor manipulating students into engaging with a text or class using a brand new tool or app to foster participation.
+When Martin Scorsese divides movies into two categories, cinema and audiovisual entertainment, he forfeits his critical faculties and assumes this inability to think critically about fast-moving storylines characterizes the masses.
+His low view of the human differs from a professor manipulating students into engaging with a text or class using a brand new tool or app to foster participation.

 We mistakenly think that because a student knows how to decode a text or sound out words, he knows how to read.
-We think that because a student can hear, he knows how to listen.
-We think that because a student can see, he knows how to look.
-Never once do we consider we might need to teach students how to attend to the phenomena before them and that sensory perception requires active participation.
+We believe that because a student can hear, he knows how to listen.
+We think that because a student can look, he knows how to see.
+We never consider that we might need to teach students how to attend to the phenomena before them and that sensory perception requires active participation.

 My dream is to live in a world with artistic diversity where viewers can perceive a film that moves slowly with the same sense of wonder that they do the rapidly moving plots.
-Keep in mind the generation that celebrates Marvel movies also esteems complex narratives like Mad Men.
-We also watched Walter White and Jesse Pinkman chase a fly around for an hour in a single episode of Breaking Bad.
+Remember that the generation celebrating Marvel movies also esteems complex narratives like Mad Men.
+We also watched Walter White, and Jesse Pinkman chase a fly around for an hour in a single episode of Breaking Bad.

-The brain craves novelty and this often comes from speed, but not always.
+The brain craves novelty, which often comes from speed, but not always.
 Rather than criticize artists for catering to a certain kind of viewer, maybe we can teach the habit of attention.
 How does one sustain focus while reading a book, watching a movie, or listening to a lecture?